gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 This document defines two new registries in the Stream Control Transmission Protocol (SCTP) Parameters group that IANA maintains.
-Theses registries are for the protection engine identifiers and extra cause codes for protection related errors.
+Theses registries are for the extra cause codes for protection related errors and the Options.
 It also adds registry entries into several other registries in the Stream Control Transmission Protocol (SCTP) Parameters group: